cryostatio/cryostatio.github.io/guides/_subsections/getting-help.md

 {% include howto_step.html
   summary="View the Quick Start Catalog" image-name="2.4.0/quick-start-catalog.png"
-  caption="The Quick Start catalog contains a series of tutorials you can follow to learn how to accomplish specific tasks." text="Select and complete the tutorials which interest you.
+  caption="The <i>Quick Start</i> catalog contains a series of tutorials you can follow to learn how to accomplish specific tasks." text="Select and complete the tutorials which interest you.
 You can revisit this catalog at any time and re-do tutorials as many times as you like."
 %}